kyoto-framework/kyoto/.web/docs/extended-features.md

 #### `formsubmit` usage

 `action` is not the only way to trigger an action. `formsubmit` allows to handle form submition.
-On trigger, it calls `Submit` action, defined in your `ssc.ActionMap`.
+On trigger, it calls `Submit` action, defined in your `kyoto.ActionMap`.
 Instead of passing form values as arguments, library unpacks that data directly into component by name attribute.

 Usage: